Human-Centered Machine Learning

 After successfully completing the module, students will be able to:

-• systematically collect, prepare, and analyze data for ML systems, and critically reflect on the effects of data quality, bias, and representativeness on model behavior,
+- To systematically collect, prepare, and analyze data for ML systems, and to critically reflect on the impact of data quality, bias, and representativeness on model behavior.

-• train, configure, and optimize ML models, including selecting suitable architectures, training strategies, and hyperparameters,
+- To train, configure, and optimize ML models, including the selection of appropriate architectures, training strategies, and hyperparameters.

-• compare different model classes and learning paradigms and evaluate their suitability for specific human-centered application scenarios,
+- To compare different model classes and learning paradigms and evaluate their suitability for specific human-centered application scenarios.

-• Evaluate ML models using appropriate metrics and critically interpret results in terms of generalizability, robustness, and traceability.
+- To evaluate ML models using appropriate metrics and critically interpret results with regard to generalizability, robustness, and traceability.

-• Analyze model decisions and model limitations in an understandable way and discuss their consequences for users and for use in real-world contexts.
+- To analyze model decisions and limitations in an understandable manner and discuss their consequences for users as well as for deployment in real-world contexts.

-• Implement ML-based systems as prototypes, develop them iteratively, and present and reflect on their results in a structured manner.
+- To implement ML-based systems as prototypes, develop them iteratively, and present as well as reflect on the results in a structured way.

-• Critically reflect on their own design, modeling, and evaluation decisions and derive principles for the scientifically sound, responsible design and use of machine learning systems.
+- To critically reflect on one's own design, modeling, and evaluation decisions in order to derive principles for a scientifically sound and responsible design and use of machine learning systems.

 Examinations